gumaerc-testorg/ids.505j-spring-2010/content/pages/readings.md

 {{< trclose >}}
 {{< tropen >}}
 {{< tdopen >}}
-O: CO2 markets and prices
+O: CO{{< sub "2" >}} markets and prices
 {{< tdclose >}}
 {{< tdopen >}}

-Ellerman, Denny A. "Lessons for the United States from the European Union's CO2 Emissions Trading Scheme."
+Ellerman, Denny A. "Lessons for the United States from the European Union's CO{{< sub "2" >}} Emissions Trading Scheme."
 Chapter 1 in _Cap-and-Trade: Contributions to the Design of a U.S. Greenhouse Gas Program_.
 A. Denny Ellerman, Mort Webster, et al. Cambridge, MA: MIT Center for Energy and Environmental Policy Research, 2008.

 Ellerman, Denny A., Paul Joskow, and David Harrison, Jr. "Emissions Trading in the U.S.: Experience, Lessons, and Considerations for Greenhouse Gases."
 Prepared for the Pew Center on Global Climate Change, 2003.